Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/PrepShader.md

 ### Upgrading a Scene

-To upgrade the currently opened Scene, go to __Edit> Render Pipeline > LWRP 2D Renderer > Upgrade Scene To 2D Renderer__
+To upgrade the currently opened Scene, go to __Edit> Render Pipeline > UniversalRP 2D Renderer > Upgrade Scene To 2D Renderer__

 ### Upgrading a Project

-To upgrade all Prefabs and materials in your Project, go to __Edit > Render Pipeline > LWRP 2D Renderer > Upgrade Project To 2D Renderer__
+To upgrade all Prefabs and materials in your Project, go to __Edit > Render Pipeline > UniversalRP 2D Renderer > Upgrade Project To 2D Renderer__